 Willie was to be a regular for the next two seasons, amassing over sixty appearances but injury kept him out of the side for the first match of the 1949-50 season.
 He returned for the following games against Celtic and Rangers but heavy defeats in both games prompted a reorganisation of the Dons team and Willie was one of those dropped.
 Returning to the side in October 1949 he turned out for eleven consecutive matches, the final one of which being a 5-0 victory over Motherwell in December 1949.
 Unfortunately he was injured in the match which proved to be his final one in Aberdeen colours as he was unable to regain his place.
 By the end of the season he was on the Open-To-Transfer list at £1,500.
 When the 1950-51 season started Willie was not even considered for the trial matches nor the reserve team.
 Keith made and audacious attempt to sign him on loan during August but the SFA ruled that temporary transfers were not allowed.

 At the beginning of September 1950 Willie had walked out on the Dons for non-League football where better terms were on offer (and Aberdeen were not due a transfer fee) and signed for Kettering Town.
 The "Press and Journal" would later state that the Aberdeen manager David Halliday had no knowledge of the signing.
+However, in October 1950 the club granted Willie a Free Transfer to allow him to play for the Northamptonshire club.
 Kettering Town was run by people in the ball-bearing industry of which Willie gained a knowledge before starting his own enterprise.
 From modest beginnings, he built up a prosperous business of sixty employees and sold it for £500,000.
 He was asked to remain as managing director and went on to become an extremely wealthy man.
-Willie died in Northampton aged sixty in 1979 after suffering from a heart attack.
+Willie died near Rotherham aged sixty in December 1979 after suffering from a heart attack while driving between his home in Glasgow and Kettering.

 Research by: Derek Giles